GabeLeach/GabeLeach/README.md

 ## Beyond the PhD

 Outside of research, I’m interested in:
-- Financial modelling and algorithmic trading (currently exploring this as a potential post-PhD direction)
+- Financial modelling and algorithmic trading (currently exploring this as a potential post-PhD direction).
 - Creative tech projects — from interactive games and simulations to random optimisation tools and experiments.
 - I enjoy playing video games, I tend to lean more towards traditional RPG's that emphasise story and strategy.
 I enjoy mechanics that reward knowledge, preperationm and careful build optimisation.

 Some projects here are practical, some are academic, and some are just for fun.

-### Life beyond the screen
 When I’m not at my desk, I’m probably:
-- Running around at a LARP event
+- Running around at a LARP event.
-- Playing rugby (badly, but enthusiastically)
+- Playing rugby (badly, but enthusiastically).
-- Catching up with building and painting my Warhammer army
+- Catching up with building and painting my Warhammer army.

 ---